 The Northern Ireland Raspberry Jam is a not for profit, unincorporated association with members and an elected board of trustees, shown below, who assist in the running of the organisation.

-You can view the most recent annual report for the organisation here.
+You can view the organisation annual report and accounts below:

 Answers to frequently asked questions by new parents and children attending NI Raspberry Jam.

 Anyone between the ages of 6 - 106 are welcome to come along and partake in workshops.
 The primary target audience though for us is young people.